 First you need to make the espresso.
 You may make the espresso as you normally would, if you do not care much for the cardamom flavor.
 Otherwise, refer to the instructions and suggestions in the section below on how to make your espresso.

 - Add ice cubes into a martini shaker

 - Add 1.5 shots of Grey Goose Vodka into the shaker

 - Add 1 shot of the Kahlua into the shaker

 - Add 2 shots of freshly brewed espresso into the shaker

-- Shake well to mix the ingredients
+- Shake the contents really well (for about 60 secs) to mix the ingredients

 - Strain the contents of the shaker into a chilled martini glass